j03m/j03m.github.io/raws/BuildingThisBlog.md

 a place to drop new client side web tech without much overhead.
 (I'm sure at some point I'll need a server, but we'll see).

-I don't want to host a backend and I want to push and revise content in git.
+I also didn't want to host a backend and I want to push and revise content in git.
 Obviously github.io is the perfect fit, but I wanted to build up a scaffolding that let me publish as easily as deploying code.
 I also wanted to be able to save drafts and review them locally before pushing.

+The plan seemed simple: Create a set of gulp scripts that converted md files to blog posts.
+Host the blog locally so I could see live updates and use git to manage version.
+What could go wrong?

 So the first post in this blog is how I built this blog.
-One of my favorite blog of all time both for content, layout and style is www.substack.net (which is also gitpowered, but I still want to write my own), so I'll pattern off off that for general usability.
+One of my favorite blog of all time both for content, layout and style is [www.substack.net](www.substack.net) (which is also gitpowered, but I still want to write my own), so I'll pattern off of that for general usability and coolness.
 (Imitation is the the most sincere form of flattery?)
 We'll have a scrolling lists of posts and click through to view the full post.

-Last but not least, it was my intention to get a first version of this done in under and hour while on the train to work, so simplicity and time was of primary importance.

 So off to the races.